The scheme of assistance for house repairs and adaptations

 Owners and, in some circumstances, private tenants can apply to the scheme of assistance.

-Before you apply, you should refer to your local authority's scheme of assistance statement for information on what help is available in your area.
+Before you apply, you should refer to your local council's scheme of assistance statement for information on what help is available in your area.

-If you want to get any adaptations made, you should consult an experienced adviser at your local Citizens Advice Bureau.
+If you need any help with your application, you should consult an experienced adviser at your local Citizens Advice Bureau.